GenesisFR/DS2TroubleshootingGuide/README.md

 == Elys DS2 Succubus Manager cannot run DS2/BW ==

-If you see an error like "Impossible to start DungeonSiege2.exe (Broken World)!", run Succubus as admin.
+If you see an error like "Impossible to start DungeonSiege2.exe (Broken World)!", run Succubus as admin or in compatibility mode (try all of them).

 == Elys DS2 Succubus Manager doesn't find BW ==